OlivierBarbier/Zuora-Soap-Api/doc.md

 The previous approach does not fix the deprecated nature of the Zuora library because it is just a wrapper around it.
 Only fixing the namespace and composer issues.

-If you want an always up to date library, meaning a library that is always reflecting the latest version of the wsdl, you'll have to generate that library from your wsdl.
+If you want an always up-to-date library, meaning a library that is always reflecting the latest version of the wsdl, you'll have to generate that library from your wsdl.

 You can easily achieve that goal by using the wonderful [wsdl2phpgenerator](https://github.com/wsdl2phpgenerator/wsdl2phpgenerator) by kasperg and many community contributors.